khakers/OpenModmail/README.md

 This list is ever-growing thanks to active development and our exceptional contributors.
 See a full list of documented commands by using the `?help` command.

 ## Installation

+> [!Important]
+> This has not been updated, you should deploy modmail with docker whenever possible.

 This is a general installation guide.
 Refer to the [documentation](https://modmail-docs.netlify.app) for detailed user guide.